 Is joy simply a feeling that comes and goes, or is it something more?
 Learn how to identify true joy (as well as avoid what we often mistake for the real thing).

 Are you ready for a joyful life?
-A life in which you are truly glad to be alive, where you are transformed by your relationship with God, where you can confidently face the problems life throws at you, and where you enjoy your relationships with others—and those people enjoy their relationship with you?
+A life in which you are truly glad to be alive, where you are transformed by your relationship with God, where you can confidently face the problems life throws at you, and where you rejoice in your relationships with others—and those people rejoice in their relationship with you?
 Now here’s another question: do you feel that joy right now?
-Or are you instead trapped in what you could call the “Land of When and If:” “I’ll be joyful when I get my grades up;” “I’ll be joyful if this person will go to the dance with me…”
+Or are you instead trapped in what you could call the “Land of When and If:” “I’ll be joyful when I have a better job;” “I’d be joyful if my spouse would only change this habit…”

 A key to answering this question is to understand both what real joy is, as well as what we frequently mistake for the real thing.